kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 The mechanism for this will be:

 - All new functions, macros, or overloads of existing functions, will be added to a separate "kubernetes-future-compatibility" CEL extension library.
 (Better naming suggestions welcome).
-- For create requests, and for any CEL expression that are changed as part of an update, the CEL expression will be compiled **without** the "kubernetes-future-compatibility" CEL extension.
+- For create requests, and for any CEL expressions that are changed as part of an update, the CEL expression will be compiled **without** the "kubernetes-future-compatibility" CEL extension.
-- For CEL expressions not change in an update, the CEL expression will be compiled **with** the "kubernetes-future-compatibility" CEL extension.
+- For CEL expressions not changed in an update, the CEL expression will be compiled **with** the "kubernetes-future-compatibility" CEL extension.
 This ensures that persisted fields that already use the change continue to compile.
 - The "kubernetes-future-compatibility" CEL extension will always be included when CEL expressions are evaluated.